- Regional Bar: Midland Circuit > Leading sets

 - Regional Bar: Midland Circuit > Personal injury and clinical negligence

-- Regional Bar: Midland Circuit > Planning, public law and regulatory
+- Regional Bar: Midland Circuit > Public law

-- Regional Bar: Western Circuit > Commercial, insolvency and property
+- Regional Bar: Midland Circuit > Regulatory, health and safety, and licensing

 Regional Bar: Midland Circuit

 Specialising in large-scale financial disputes, No5 Chambers has expertise in financial services, insolvency and Chancery matters, and represents a number of banks.
 Chambers’ international workload increased in 2013.